Allied Healthcare Careers Program

 Search Online: In addition to the free searchable databases of scholarship information, you can find a wealth of information online.
 The key is focusing your search, so that you won't be frustrated by the terrifying amount of information, and so that you can avoid disreputable sites and scams.

-How to apply for your scholarship
+How to apply for your scholarship:

 Personal Statement: Many applications require a personal statement or statement of purpose; some require a longer essay.
 Pay close attention to what the application is asking you to write about (career/academic goals?
 Experiences?, etc.).
 Make sure to highlight the most pertinent aspects of yourself or your project.
 Try to make your essay unique and memorable-this is your chance to show the scholarship committee something about yourself.
 Always remember to proofread for typos and grammatical errors.
-Show your work to peers, teachers and counselors for feedback.
+Show your work to peers, teachers, or counselors for feedback.

-Completing and Submitting Your Application: Proofread your entire application to make sure you haven't made any careless errors or typos.
+Completing and Submitting Your Application: Proofread your entire application to make sure you haven't made any errors or typos.
 Be sure to meet all deadlines-check to be sure whether the deadline printed on the application is for postmark or receipt of the application.
 Mail your application at least three days in advance of the postmark date.
 If the application must be received by a particular date, allow at least a week.

-For more information about scholarships & financial aid, visit the Scholarship Center or email communityengagement@mednet.ucla.edu
+For more information about scholarships & financial aid, visit the Scholarship Center

 Source: scholarshipcenter.ucla.edu